Components and Architectural

 It looks like the Connect is no longer bit-perfect.
 Here's my evidence: let's discuss this.
 First, I constructed a wav file of pink noise with amplitude ramping up from zero to digital max and back to zero.
 I play this through my Connect and record the SPDIF output from the coax output into my PC.
 The recording uses a Scarlett 8i6 audio interface set to use the Connect as master clock.
 I record into a DAW (Sonar) multiple times - all instances are identical.
 However, this recorded signal is not quite the same as the original wav file - it can be up to -21dB different.
 See https://www.dropbox.com/s/t8od479xo9hi5el/connect_diff.PNG?dl=1 Note the expanded scale on the difference (third) track.
 It looks like the difference gets larger when the signal is larger.
 To confirm this, I import the original and difference files into Matlab and plot the raw data (difference vs original).
 There is clearly audio compression happening here.
 See https://www.dropbox.com/s/p1yq6wcqafvnhaj/d

 Thinking about getting a turntable setup with your Sonos system and wondering where to start?
-We've got you covered.If you're looking for a quick overview before you dive into the details below, check out the info we have over on our blog and on our website here.
+We've got you covered.If you're looking for a quick overview before you dive into the details below, check out the info we have over on our blog.
 Before getting started, we need to ask a simple question— Does my turntable need a phono preamp?Although some turntables have a built-in phono preamp, most of them don’t.
 Turntables output their signal at phono level, which is a low, quiet signal rated in millivolts.
 A phono preamp converts the audio output to line level, which is a louder signal rated in volts.
-If your turntable does not have a built-in phono preamp, you’ll need to place one between the turntable and Sonos player.We don’t recommend any phono preamp in particular, but we’ve heard great things about the Music Hall Mini, U-Turn Pluto, and Bellari Rolls VP 29.Your audio receiver may have a phono input, which means you can wire the turntable directly to the receiv
+If your turntable does not have a built-in phono preamp, you’ll need to place one between the turntable and Sonos player.We don’t recommend any phono preamp in particular, but we’ve heard great things about the Music Hall Mini, U-Turn Pluto, and Bellari Rolls VP 29.Your audio receiver may have a phono input, which means you can wire the turntable directly to the receiver.
+To pass the analog s

 Hey Sonos Engineers!
 I know this has been touched upon.
 I previously submitted this request to support and they encouraged me to share here to keep the conversation going.
 Is there any chance we could implement a soft switch for line-in audio to bypass the computer for "delay disable" functionality.
 I understand and appreciate the reason for the delay.
 However, I'm running turntables through a mixer and into the line-in of the PLAY:5.
 Can't teach my son to mix records with that delay, and since we're set-up in a communal space, my wife is not too keen on bringing out the old mix monitors.
 Can you dig it?
 Can we figure out a way to manually disable the delay on an individual speaker basis?
 Otherwise love the gear!
 Thanks!
 Here's quote from customer support.
 Hope it isn't too heavy handed or out of school to post: "I'm not on the development team, but I personally think that it wouldn't be too hard to implement some kind of soft switch to bypass the computer